ryandrewjohnson/angular-editme/README.md

 #### Basic example

-To transform an existing form element into an editable element wrap it with the `<sk-editme>` directive.
+To transform an existing input element into an editable element wrap it with the `<sk-editme>` directive.

 ```html
 <form name="demo">